JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-learning-resources.md

 Here are level descriptions:

-🌱 **Beginner** – Learn KMP and Compose fundamentals through official JetBrains and Google tutorials.
+🌱 **Beginner**.
+Learn KMP and Compose fundamentals through official JetBrains and Google tutorials.
 Build simple apps using core libraries like Room, Ktor, and SQLDelight.

-🌿 **Intermediate** – Develop real-world apps with shared ViewModels, Koin-based DI, and clean architecture.
+🌿 **Intermediate**.
+Develop real-world apps with multiplatform ViewModels, Koin-based DI, and clean architecture.
 Includes courses by JetBrains and community educators.

-🌳 **Advanced** – Advance into full-scale KMP engineering with backend and game dev use cases, plus guides on scaling architecture and adoption for large, multi-team projects.
+🌳 **Advanced**.
+Advance into full-scale KMP engineering with backend and game dev use cases, plus guides on scaling architecture and adoption for large, multi-team projects.

-🧩 **Library authors** – Create and publish reusable KMP libraries.
+🧩 **Library authors**.
+Create and publish reusable KMP libraries.
 Learn API design, Dokka documentation, and Maven publishing with official
 JetBrains tooling and templates.

 <tabs>